nit3owl/python-scripts/README.md

 ### cc_script

-This script takes two RAW files as input and finds entries in file1 do not have duplicate primary key entries in file2
+This script takes two RAW files as input and finds entries in file1 that do not have duplicate primary key entries in file2

 ### busy